František Bubák

-František Bubák (22 July 1866, in Rovensko pod Troskami – 19 September 1925, in Prague) was a Czech mycologist and phytopathologist.
+František Bubák (22 July 1866 – 19 September 1925) was a Czech mycologist and phytopathologist.

+Life

+Bubák was born on 22 July 1866 in Rovensko pod Troskami.
 From 1902 to 1919, he served as a professor at the provincial academy in Tábor, followed by a professorship in botany and plant pathology at the agricultural university in Brno.
 From 1920 to 1925, he was a professor at the Czech Technical University in Prague (Faculty of Agriculture and Forestry).

 He was the author of numerous papers involving fungi native to Bohemia, Bosnia, Bulgaria, Galicia, Hungary, Istria, Montenegro, Moravia, Russia and Tyrol.
 He also published works on North American fungi.
 The mycological genus Bubakia is named in his honor.
+Together with Josef Emanuel Kabát he published the exsiccata Fungi imperfecti exsiccati.

+Bubák died on 19 September 1925 in Prague.